-We received grants totalling £1,750 from West Oxfordshire District Council, Tackley Parish Council, Tackley Horse Show and the Heritage Lottery Fund to establish an exhibition space in the parish church of St Nicholas, which opened on 21 April.
+We received grants totalling £1,750 from West Oxfordshire District Council, Tackley Parish Council, Tackley Horse Show and the Heritage Lottery Fund to establish an exhibition space in the parish church of St Nicholas, which opened in 2018.

 It displays artefacts, documents and images from the History Group’s archive and collections, and is divided into four time periods: prehistoric and Roman; Anglo-Saxon, medieval and early modern (400–1600); 17th and 18th centuries; and 1800 to the present.

 If you have any objects, documents or photographs that you think might be suitable for the exhibition, or for the village archive, please get in touch.